-IDP/ Budget Road Shows: The uThukela district municipality will be having the community road shows for both IDP and Budget for 2023/2024 financial year.
-The venues and times of these meetings will be publicized at the public places and as well as through the media.
-The 2023/2024 IDP/Budget roadshows is anticipated to place in the month of April 2023.
+IDP/ Budget Road Shows: The uThukela district municipality had the community road shows for both IDP and Budget for 2023/2024 financial year.
+The venues and times of these meetings were publicized at the public places and as well as through the media.
+The 2023/2024 IDP/Budget roadshows was done and concluded in May 2023.